-The Employer shall provide employees with information in its possession regarding a client, resident or client's home which is necessary for the employee to safely carry out his/her duties.
+The Employer shall provide employees with information in its possession regarding a client, resident or client's home which is necessary for the employee to safely carry out their duties.

-22.3 Occupational Health and Safety Committee
+22.3 Joint Occupational Health and Safety Committee

-(a) The parties agree that a joint occupational health and safety committee will be established.
+(a) The parties agree that a Joint Occupational Health and Safety Committee will be established.
 The Committee shall govern itself in accordance with the provisions of the Occupational Health and Safety Regulations made pursuant to the Workers Compensation Act.
 The Committee shall be between the Employer and the Union, with equal representation, and with each party appointing its own representatives.